Alessandro Sartori: Berluti, 2011–2016

-Sartori's last collection for Berluti, presented during Paris Menswear Fashion Week, on January 22, 2016, was viewed as his best collection for the brand; Luke Leitch, on Vogue.com wrote: "This collection contained almost as many potential angles to elucidate excellence in menswear as there were grains of volcanic sand on the runway".
+Sartori's last collection for Berluti was presented during Paris Menswear Fashion Week, on January 22, 2016.

 On February 1, 2016 Women's Wear Daily confirmed the rumors about Sartori leaving Berluti.

 Zegna, 2016–present

 On February 5, 2016 Ermenegildo Zegna Group announced that Sartori was appointed artistic director with responsibility across all Zegna brands and all creative functions.
 Sartori officially joined the Ermenegildo Zegna Group in June 2016.
 His first fashion show was the Ermenegildo Zegna Couture Autumn/Winter 2017 collection at HangarBicocca.

 Under his direction, in 2017 Zegna opened its first Bespoke Atelier in Milan.

 Later in June of the same year, Sartori made his debut at the cloister designed by Bramante within the University of Milan, presenting the summer collection.
 The show drew inspiration from Tangier, with the cloister bathed in warm shades of orange, evoking the hues of the city.

 In January 2018, for the Fall/Winter 2018 ready-to-wear collection, Sartori chose the Bocconi campus, where a winter scene was recreated inside an auditorium.
 Immersed in the brutalist architecture of the venue, models walked along a snow-covered runway that began next to a small snow mound, while artificial snow gently fell from above.
 The collection blended formal and informal elements, mirroring the contrast between the icy setting and the raw architectural backdrop.

 Later in June, Sartori unveiled the Spring/Summer 2019 collection at Mondadori Palace.
 The collection's theme, Weightlessness, found its expression in the building's striking design, which seems to hover effortlessly above the water.

 In 2019 Sartori chose wide, urban spaces in Milan – such as Stazione Centrale and former production plant Area Falck – as stages to his collections.

 In January 2019 for the first time, during the Ermenegildo Zegna XXX Winter 2019 fashion show, Sartori unveiled the #USETHEEXISTING project, which is entirely made with innovative processes from pre-existing sources.

 During the COVID pandemic, Sartori favored fashion films as a creative source and presented the Fall/Winter 2021 collection with "The (Re)Set", directed by Mattia Benetti, and the 3 following seasons as a form of fashion film.

 In 2023, for the Spring/Summer 2024 collection, Sartori brought the vision of the “Oasi of Linen” to life in Milan's Piazza San Fedele.
 Surrounded by 192 flax bales sourced from Normandy, the venue underlined the season's signature material.